FREE SHIPPING ON ORDERS OVER $250

 What Does Caviar Actually Taste Like?
 Flavor Profiles by Type Explained

-At Haute Caviar Company, we believe that great caviar is a matter of experience, not just a mouthful of enjoying it.
-Consider this as your flavor points map to the world of screened, ethically sourced caviar.
-We are revealing the austere qualities of Osetra, silky richness of Siberian Baerii; we are breaking down the subtleties bite by briny bite.
+At Haute Caviar Company, we believe great caviar is a matter of experience, not just a mouthful.
+Consider this your flavor map to the world of ethically sourced caviar — breaking down the subtleties of Osetra, Siberian Baerri, and Trout Roe, bite by briny bite.

 What Factors Determine Caviar's Flavor?

 Definitely not.
-Similar to wine, the flavor of caviar varies with the place of origin, species, feed components and skill of the craftsman.
-Each sturgeon variety adds its own characteristics to the palate:
+Like wine, the flavor of caviar varies with origin, species, feed, and the skill of the craftsman.
+Each sturgeon variety adds its own characteristics:

-Which curing methods have the most impact on the final taste?
+Which curing methods have the most impact on taste?

-The majority of high-end caviars are sold under the designation of “malossol,” which is the Russian word for “little salt.”
-In this gentle method, the natural taste of the roe is kept while a small amount of salt is added to highlight the depth, along with the complexity of the flavor.
+The majority of high-end caviars are sold under the designation of Malossol — Russian for "little salt."
+In this gentle method, the natural taste of the roe is preserved while a small amount of salt highlights depth and complexity.

-Definitely.
-Temperature and tools are more decisive than most people assume.
-Caviar must always be served chilled, not frozen, and metal spoons must be avoided, as they can produce an unpleasant metallic taste.
+Absolutely.
+Caviar must always be served chilled, not frozen, and metal spoons must be avoided as they produce an unpleasant metallic taste.

 What Does Osetra Caviar Taste Like?